The Best Gingersnaps

 They come together like many cookies do.
-First you’ll cream the shortening and sugar, and then add the egg and molasses.
-Next you’ll add in the dry ingredients.
+First cream the shortening and sugar, and then add the egg and molasses.
+Next add the dry ingredients.
 Form the dough into balls and roll in sugar to make them sparkle!
 You can freeze them at this point, or you can freeze them once they’re baked.

 How to make these ginger cookies your own:

 - Try adding finely minced candied ginger for an extra ginger-y kick!

 - We think they’re perfect as-is, but have fun adjusting the spices: Add a little extra cinnamon, sprinkle in some cloves or nutmeg…whatever makes you happy!

 - Dip them in chocolate.
 Because why not?